photo of students watching sports on a smart tv

 Google

-Google's upgrade of its smart home line will likely appeal to those who spend an awful lot of time in their abode.
+Google's upgrade of its smart home line will likely appeal to those who spend a lot of time in their homes.
 The latest includes the Google Home Mini, an almost pocket-sized version of the regular Google Home.
-Talk to Google Assistant, lockup an August smart lock, call a buddy — the options are endless.
-Best of all the Mini is just $49 — a holiday tech gift that will fit in almost any budget.
-(Available at Best Buy.)
+Talk to Google Assistant, lock up an August smart lock, call a buddy—the options are endless.
+Best of all, the Mini is just $49 — a holiday tech gift that will fit in almost any budget.
+(It is Available at Best Buy.)

 aiFi Bluetooth Speaker: Music anywhere — Holiday Tech Gift Ideas for Aspiring Couch Potatoes